Bricktech2000/Notes/notes/conventions.md

 - **properties**
 - **procedure**

-### quotes, italics, sources, URLs
+### quotes, italics, bold, sources, URLs

 blockquotes are used for [[fact]]ual information and definitions

-italics are used for tricks or personal definitions
+italics are used for tricks and personal definitions and to replace quotation marks. bold is used for emphasis. italics must not be used for emphasis and quotation marks are to be avoided

 _&mdash; ..._ statements are used for citing sources